ShamsAlalfy/ShamsAlalfy/README.md

-# Hi
+# Hi, I'm **Shams Alalfy**

-I'm **Shams Alalfy**, a Computer Science student with a strong interest in backend development, and competitive programming.
+A Computer Science student with a strong interest in backend development, and competitive programming.
 I'm passionate about solving real-world problems through code and contributing to tech communities like ICPC and IEEE.

 ## *Currently Learning*
 - Dart